Frequently Asked Questions

 Non-local students are not eligible to apply for financial assistance from both the Government of the Hong Kong Special Administrative Region and PolyU.
 Please therefore secure sufficient funds before embarking on studies at PolyU.
 You are however allowed to take up part-time on-campus employment for not more than 20 hours per week throughout the year and off-campus summer jobs during the summer months (i.e. 1 June to 31 August) without any work hours limit, which helps you earn some petty money to cover part of your daily expenditures.

 Non-local students should be aware of the high cost of living in Hong Kong.
 Apart from tuition fee and hall fees, academic expenses (excluding computer and related expenses) for full-time students are likely to be in the region of HK$7,000 – HK$10,000 for most disciplines* and around HK$30,000 for design programmes.
-Basic meal charges at campus catering outlets are likely to be about HK$27,000 per annum (excluding summer terms).
+Basic meal charges at campus catering outlets are likely to be about HK$44,000 per annum (or about HK$33,000 if summer terms are excluded).

-Living expenses vary for individuals, students may wish to allow funds for personal items, entertainment, overseas travel, medical expenses, etc. Full-time non-local students in government-funded programmes are eligible to apply for accommodation in the Student Halls of Residence, which charge a reasonable rent of HK$12,356 for an academic year 2016-17 (from September to May).
-For details, please click here.
+Living expenses vary for individuals, students may wish to allow funds for personal items, entertainment, overseas travel, medical expenses, etc. The Student Halls of Residence charged a reasonable rent of HK$12,741 in academic year 2020-21 (from September to May).
+For hall fee details, please click here.
+Non-local students are reminded to secure sufficient funds for the accommodation cost in their 3rd year of study onwards, before embarking on studies at PolyU.

-PolyU recognises outstanding local and non-local students admitted to its full-time undergraduate programmes by granting scholarships of various amounts on the basis of academic merit or non-academic achievements (e.g. prizes/awards received in internationally recognised competitions).
-Outstanding international applicants who wish to be considered for scholarships should fill in the application form for scholarship via eAdmission.
+PolyU recognises outstanding local and non-local students admitted to its full-time undergraduate programmes by granting scholarships of various amounts on the basis of academic merit, non-academic achievements (e.g. prizes/awards received in internationally recognised competitions) and interview performance.
+Outstanding international applicants who wish to be considered for scholarships should fill in the scholarship application section via eAdmission.
 Applicants awarded scholarships will be informed when they are offered admission.

-All non-local undergraduates will be given an opportunity to stay in University-managed Accommodation (including the Student Halls and off-campus housing), normally for their first three years of study and subject to availability.
-For details, please visit www.polyu.edu.hk/hall/index.php/non-local-students.
+Non-local undergraduate students will, subject to the availability of residential places, normally be given an opportunity to stay in the University-managed Accommodation (including the Student Halls and off-campus housing), for their first two years of study (including the period of joining Work-integrated Education/internship and/or outbound exchange progamme, if any).
+For hall admission policies, please visit here.

 Post-Secondary Qualifications & Transfer of Study

 For programmes which specify acceptance of certain advanced qualification, e.g. Higher Diploma, Associate Degree, Bachelor's Degree, you may automatically be considered for credit transfer.
-You may also write a statement about your wish to be considered for credit transfer, but it will be up to departments to make decision on this.
 If you are required to take fewer credits than the normal requirement, you will learn about it at the Notice of Offer.
+You may also write a statement about your wish to be considered for credit transfer.
+Please submit your application via eStudent and it will be up to departments to make decision on this.

 Normally, no more than 50 percent of the credits that are usually required can be transferred from other post-secondary institutions for your PolyU award.